gsa-oes/office-of-evaluation-sciences/_projects/1736-pregnancy-vaccines-ads.md

 ## What was the impact?

-We did not observe any statistically significant differences between the ad variations.
+We did not observe any statistically significant differences in click-through rates between the ad variations.